New Pill-and-Shot combo aims to tame thick blood

 Summary

-This study tests whether a new drug (gecacitinib) plus a standard medicine (pegylated interferon) can help people with polycythemia vera, a condition where the body makes too many blood cells.
-The main goal is to see if the combination can bring blood counts back to normal levels after 24 weeks of treatment.
-About 30 adults will take part and be closely monitored.
+This study tests whether a new pill (gecacitinib) plus a weekly injection (pegylated interferon) can help people with polycythemia vera, a condition where the body makes too many red blood cells.
+The goal is to bring blood counts back to normal and ease symptoms.
+Thirty adults will take the combination for 24 weeks and be closely monitored.

 Get updates